ebukaracer/EzSaverLite/README.md

 ```

 ## How it works
  **EzSaverLite** by default, uses `playerprefs` inside the unity editor during development and post-deployment to other platforms except for WebGL, which in this case relies on the browser's `local storage` for saving and loading data.
-When multiple builds of the same project are made, data is also persisted along.
+When multiple builds of the same project(name) are made, data is also persisted along.

 ## Samples and Best Practices
 Check out this package's sample scene by importing it from the package manager *sample's tab* and exploring the script for the recommended approach for saving and loading data easily.